-It’s a common scenario, you’re in the bathroom minding your own business when suddenly you hear frantic scratching and meowing outside the door.
+It’s a common scenario, you’re in the bathroom with the door shut, minding your own business, when suddenly you hear frantic scratching and meowing outside the door.
+Yes, that's your cat crying at door.
 We've all been there, right?
+You've been wondering 'why does my cat wait outside my bathroom door' or something similar?

 If you have ever opened a door for a cat and made the mistake of closing it behind them, you very quickly learn that a closed-door is something that cats hate.
-It's a big no-no for our furry friends!
+You'll know by your cat's meow, excessive meowing or a cat whimpering sound.
+It's a big no-no for our furry friends and you'' end up with cat scratches at door!

 Your cat’s dislike of closed doors can be very frustrating, but they don’t do these things to annoy you.
-Although we joke that our kitties are a bit on the sassy side, we promise that there are some genuine reasons behind those cat cries when I close the door.
+You don't have to worry 'does my cat hate me' or anything like that.
+Although we joke that our kitties are a bit on the sassy side, we promise that there are some genuine reasons behind those cat meows when I close the door.
+We're going to answer the question of why do cats cry at a shut door.

 WHY DO CATS NOT LIKE CLOSED DOORS?